csuksangium/EuropeanSoccerAnalysis/README.md

 This project uses European Soccer Player Dataset from Kaggle (https://www.kaggle.com/hugomathien/soccer)

-Further information about our analysis steps in correlation coefficient and K-Means clustering may be found in the poster below, or the final report in this repository.
+Further information about our analysis steps with correlation coefficient and K-Means clustering may be found in the poster below, or in the final report in this repository.

 ![temp](https://github.com/csuksangium/EuropeanSoccerAnalysis/blob/master/ProjectPoster.png)